Johnny Crawford

-John Ernest Crawford (March 26, 1946 – April 29, 2021) was an American actor, singer, and musician.
+John Ernest Crawford (March 26, 1946 – April 29, 2021) was an American actor and singer.
 He first performed before a national audience as a Mouseketeer.
 At age 12, Crawford rose to prominence playing Mark McCain in the series The Rifleman, for which he was nominated for a Best Supporting Actor Emmy Award at age 13.

 Crawford had a brief career as a recording artist in the 1950s and 1960s.
 He continued to act on television and in film as an adult.
 Beginning in 1992, Crawford led the California-based Johnny Crawford Orchestra, a vintage dance orchestra that performed at special events.

 Early life

-Crawford was born in Los Angeles, California, United States, the son of Betty (née Megerlin) and Robert Lawrence Crawford Sr. His maternal grandparents were Belgian; his maternal grandfather was violinist Alfred Eugene Megerlin.
-In 1959, Johnny, his older brother Robert L. Crawford Jr., a co-star of the series Laramie, and their father Robert Sr. were all nominated for Emmy Awards (the brothers for acting, and their father for film editing).
-He was of Russian-Jewish, German, and English ancestry.
+Crawford was born in Los Angeles to Betty (née Megerlin) and Robert Lawrence Crawford Sr. His maternal grandparents were Belgian; his maternal grandfather was violinist Alfred Eugene Megerlin.
+In 1959, Johnny, his older brother Robert L. Crawford Jr. (a co-star of the series Laramie), and their father Robert Sr. were all nominated for Emmy Awards (the brothers for acting, and their father for film editing).